No-Bake Chocolate Coconut Protein Bars Recipe

 Do I need a food processor?

-Can I replace the oats with almond flour or coconut flour?
+Can I replace the oats with almond or coconut flour?

-That depends on the protein powder you use, but with most blends, you’ll get about eight to ten grams of protein per bar.
+It depends on your protein powder, but most versions come out to around 8–10 grams of protein per bar.

 Other Recipes You Will Love